mdn/content/files/en-us/web/api/websocketstream/close/index.md

 {{APIRef("WebSockets API")}}{{non-standard_header}}

 The **`close()`** method of the
 {{domxref("WebSocketStream")}} interface closes the WebSocket connection.
-The method optionally accepts an object specifying a custom code and reason for the server to report.
+The method optionally accepts an object containing a custom code and/or reason indicating why the connection was closed.

 An alternative mechanism for closing a `WebSocketStream` is to specify an {{domxref("AbortSignal")}} in the [`signal`](/en-US/docs/Web/API/WebSocketStream/WebSocketStream#signal) option of the constructor upon creation.
 The associated {{domxref("AbortController")}} can then be used to close the WebSocket connection.
 This is generally the preferred mechanism.
-However, `close()` can be used if you wish to specify a custom code and reason for the server to report.
+However, `close()` can be used if you wish to specify a custom code and/or reason.

 ## Syntax